13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 India's Digital Personal Data Protection (DPDP) Act: Given that a BPO firm operating in India is reportedly implicated, the DPDP Act's breach notification provisions apply to both the data fiduciary (Adobe) and the data processor (the BPO).
 The DPDP Act requires prompt notification to the Data Protection Board of India upon knowledge of a personal data breach, with penalties up to ₹250 crore for significant violations.

 PCI-DSS Requirement 11: If any of the 13 million support tickets contain payment card information — which customer support interactions frequently do — PCI-DSS Requirement 11 mandates that the organisation test all system components and establish a formal incident response process.
-Failure to maintain adequate third-party oversight for PCI-scoped data can result in significant fines and potential loss of card processing privileges.
+Failure to maintain adequate third-party oversight for PCI-scoped data can bring significant fines and potential loss of card processing privileges.

 CERT-In 6-Hour Reporting: Under India's CERT-In Directions of 2022, any cybersecurity incident involving Indian infrastructure or Indian users must be reported to CERT-In within six hours of detection.
 For organisations operating in India with BPO partnerships, this timeline is extraordinarily compressed — and entirely dependent on having detection mechanisms that fire immediately upon breach, not days later during forensic analysis.